Parallel programming in Chapel

 Measuring code performance

-Part 2: task parallelism
+Part 2: data parallelism

 Intro to parallel computing